featurist/banana-shark/README.md

     describe('after pushing 66',
       stack => { stack.push(66); return stack },
       'is like a stack with only 66'
+    ),
+    'returns undefined when popped'
   )
-  )

   describe(
-    () => [undefined],
-    'is like a stack with a single undefined item', describe('after pushing 66',
+    'is like a stack with a single undefined item', 'is like a stack with one item',
+    'returns undefined when popped'
+    describe('after pushing 66',
       stack => { stack.push(66); return stack },
       'is like a stack whose last pushed item was 66' )
-  )

-  describe(
-    'is like a stack with a single undefined item', 'can push an item',
-    'is like a stack with one item',
-    'returns undefined when popped'
-  )

-  describe(
-    'is like an empty stack',
-    'can push an item',
-    'returns undefined when popped',
-    'has no items'
   )

   describe(